-Let’s start with roller chains.
-The roller chain is the type of chain drive most used in industrial and agricultural machinery, including VRC’s.
+The roller chain is most commonly used in industrial and agricultural machinery, including many VRCs on the market.

 The roller chain design reduces friction compared to simpler designs, resulting in higher efficiency and less wear.

-Next is wire rope.
-Four components make up the rope.
-There are metal wires that form a singular strand, multi-wire strands laid around a core in a helical pattern, a fiber steel core, and lubrication.
-Let’s briefly discuss each.
+Four components make up the wire rope: metal wires that form a singular strand, multi-wire strands, a wire core, and lubrication.

-The strands of a wire rope consist of two or more wires arranged and twisted in a specific arrangement and laid in a helical pattern around the core of the rope.
+- Multi-wire strands consist of two or more metal wires arranged and twisted in a specific grouping and laid in a helical pattern around the core.

-The core of the wire rope runs through the center and supports the strands and helps maintain under loading or bending stress.
+- The core of the wire rope runs through the center of the rope.
+It supports the strands, and helps maintain their position under loading or bending stress.

-Lastly is lubrication.
-Lubrication is applied during the manufacturing process and penetrates to the core.
-Lubrication reduces friction and provides corrosion protection.
+- Lubrication, which is applied during the manufacturing process, penetrates to the wire rope’s core.
+Lubrication reduces friction and protects against corrosion.